This article contains information about setting up the Electronic Reconcile Configurator.

 - If you open the .TXT or .CSV file with Notepad, the system will typically not read any information after position 245.
 So make sure all the required fields to be mapped are in the first part of the line if your lines are more than 245 characters.
 The information after 245 will be read as a new line and appear on the Unprocessed Data Record error report as "Record Type match not found: Record Type = " because there isn't one.
 This would be acceptable if no fields after position 245 are not needed.
 If there are fields that are needed, you will need to contact your bank to see if they are able to reconfigure the file to be smaller and not exceed 245 characters.

-- The Electronic Reconcile Format Configurator only needs to be setup once when first starting to use Electronic Reconcile, and then you just keep downloading .TXT or .CSV files from the bank to match this Format Configurator.
+- The Electronic Reconcile Format Configurator only needs to be setup once when first starting to use Electronic Reconcile, and then you just keep downloading .BAI, .TXT or .CSV files from the bank to match this Format Configurator.

 - The following fields must be present in your bank format: Transaction Code, Account Number, Check/Serial Number, Transaction Amount, Record Type Code, and the Bank Cleared Date.
 If your format uses Status Codes, then the Transaction Status Code must also be present in the configuration.

 - If you have gone through all of the Electronic Reconcile process and no transactions are marked off as cleared in your Bank Reconciliation module, most likely something is not set up correctly in the Electronic Reconcile Format Configurator.
 The most common error message that will be received is a "Record Type Match Not Found" error on the Unprocessed Records report that prints after trying to download.
+This usually means the code on the transaction is not set up in the Codes Entry.

 - If you try to re-download after you have already downloaded the .txt file from the bank, you will receive "Duplicate" error messages because the system sees the transactions as duplicates instead of just downloading new transactions.
+(Should clear the prior upload by the upload Id (MEARLDID field) in the ME142806 and ME142807 tables.)

 - If you try to delete a Reconcile and re-enter the information after you have already downloaded the .txt file from the bank, you will receive "Duplicate" error messages because the system sees the transactions as duplicates.